 Zemskov, Igor Nikolayevich, Deputy Minister Ministry oi Foreign Affairs (MFA) 1973-1982

 - As Deputy Minister MFA, under Zemskov’s jurisdiction was the MFA’s Covert Security Service (zakonspirovannaya sluzhba bezopasnosti).
-The Chief of the Security Service was KGB Colonel Mikhail Ivanovich Kuryshev; it was manned largely by officers from the KGB Second Chief Directorate’s (SCD)’s 7th Department (foreigners in the USSR).
+The Chief of the Security Service was KGB Colonel Mikhail Ivanovich Kuryshev; it was manned largely by officers from the KGB First Chief Directorate’s (FCD/PGU)’s 7th Department (foreigners in the USSR).
 Igor Peretrukhin ran the TRIANON investigation from the Security Service of the MFA.
-The Security Service was also referred to as the Special Department (spetsotdel), Spetsgruppa, gruppa, or just the sluzhba.[ii]
+The Security Service was part of the MFA Special Department (spetsotdel) and also referred to as the Spetsgruppa, gruppa, or just the sluzhba.[ii]